Can You Keep an Emotional Support Animal in Your College Dorm Room?

 If your college turns you down, we can help with that too.
 With the Sue Now product, you can generate a demand letter to get compensation or take them to small claims forms.
 However, you should be sure that they are not being reasonable.

 We can solve your issue quickly and help make sure that you have all the required paperwork for success.
-Instead of spending hours working out how to frame the request, you can spend them preparing for college, knowing you can take your emotional support animal to the dorm with you.
+Instead of spending hours working out how to frame the request, you can spend them preparing for college, knowing you can take your with you.

 More DoNotPay Products for Your Pets

 We support pet owners in all kinds of ways.
 We have products that can help with pet licenses, reporting animal abuse, putting together pet custody agreements after a divorce, and dealing with lost and found pets.